Wealthsimple Save Review

 - Competitive interest rates

-Wealthsimple Cash is a new financial product offered by Wealthsimple – the FinTech company that’s revolutionized how Canadians invest with its robo advisor and Wealthsimple Trade – Canada’s first and only zero-commission trading platform for stocks and ETFs.
+Wealthsimple Save is a high-interest savings account with a decent everyday rate of 0.75% interest on deposits.
+It’s offered to clients of Wealthsimple – the FinTech company that’s revolutionized how Canadians invest with its robo advisor and Wealthsimple Trade – Canada’s first and only zero-commission trading platform for stocks and ETFs.

-Here are the standout features of Wealthsimple Cash:
+Here are the standout features of Wealthsimple Save:

 Account Fees None Account minimums None Interest rate 0.75% Fund withdrawal time 1 business day Interac e-Transfers Free Foreign transaction fees None* Joint accounts Yes* Mobile app Yes Apple and Google pay compatible Yes* *Feature launching soon